gribot-robotics/gribot_ros/README.md

 Gribot is not only limited to agriculture: it can be used in every area where grass has to be periodically cut, such as roadsides, industrial areas, etc.

 We are developping more that just a mower: we are creating a platform that can carry many tools: in a first step, we do focus on grass cutting.

+# Project web site

 The project web site is www.gribot.org.